 Stay away from the monkeys!

 In truth, I did meet some genuinely lovely, hospitable people on my travels, but I would say that it was probably a 60 – 40 split, in favour of those who were less than accommodating.
 There is something about ‘booking the psychic for a girl’s night in’ that brings out the worst in some folk.
-I finally quit travelling out, after more than 20 years, because I was becoming defeated, angry, and disillusioned… and it was spilling out into all areas of my work.
-But you know, it was that foray into those comments thrown up by Google that was the turning point where my finances were concerned.
+I finally quit travelling out, after more than 20 years, because I was becoming defeated, angry, and disillusioned… and it was spilling out into all areas of my life.
+But, you know, it was that foray into those comments thrown up by Google that was the turning point where my finances were concerned.
 One person, who had been speaking of me in a less than friendly or complimentary manner, made a comment that really allowed the penny to drop for me: “Well, I see that she’s got a half-price sale on, so I might as well give her another go”.
 Wow… so that’s how it is.
 By asking for peanuts, I was running the risk of attracting at least a few monkeys!
 And from that point on, something within me changed.
 Not only did I stop giving my skills away for small amounts of money, I actually increased my prices.
 And so, to whoever you are who made that observation – thank you!
-And thank you (for very different reasons, obviously) to all of the thousands of wonderful, reasonable people I have been lucky enough to receive as customers over the past 25 years – and who make the work worthwhile!
+And thank you (for very different reasons, obviously) to all of the thousands of wonderful, reasonable people I have been lucky enough to receive as customers over the past 26 years – and who make the work worthwhile!
 Remember: know your worth, stand by your values and your decisions, learn to say NO when necessary, try to listen to and learn from constructive criticism… and view the monkeys of life as valuable teachers!